poseidon/matchbox/Documentation/ignition.md

 ## Configs

-Here is an example Ignition template for static networking, which will be rendered, with metadata, into YAML and tranformed into machine-friendly JSON.
+Here is an example Ignition template for static networking.
+This template will be rendered into YAML, using metadata (from a Group) to fill in the template values.
+Once templated the YAML is then tranformed into standard JSON.
+All of this happens at query time, so that when Ignition queries bootcfg the only thing it sees is the final standard JSON output.

-ignition/network.tmpl:
+ignition/network.yaml:

     ---
     ignition_version: 1